mondele/btt-writer-docs/docs/dStart.rst

 1. Target language:

-    *	On the Home page, click the   icon next to the project whose target language you wish to change.
+    *	On the Home page, click the "i" icon next to the project whose target language you wish to change.

     *	On the information window, click Change next to the target language.